 Fitness Gear Pro Half Rack

 Take weight training to the next level with the Fitness Gear Pro Half Rack.
-The multi-functional, heavy-duty steel frame supports up to 600 lbs and offers 28 levels of adjustability.
+The multi-functional, heavy-duty steel frame supports up to 600 lbs. and offers 28 levels of adjustability.
 Designed for the home power and olympic lifter, this half rack maximizes training with multiple grip positions.
-It also features six horizontal posts for olympic plate storage.
-Build muscle and strength in your own home gym with the Fitness Gear Pro Half Rack.
+It also has spotter arms and six horizontal posts for olympic plate storage.
+Build strength in your own home gym with the Fitness Gear Pro Half Rack.

 Click here for additional information relating to the Manufacturer's Warranty.